cyrichardson/docs-templates/dev-guide/api-operations/methods/update-image.rst

 The response conforms to the schema found in Get image schema.

 The following table shows the body parameters for the response.

+(?cyr: It looks like these are not all in alphabetical order.
+Should they be?
+Would probably be good to show an example with nested parameters, too?)

 .. list-table::
    :widths: 15 10 30